Hanging Tomato Planters

 Use a Variety Specifically Made for a Hanging Planter

-Plant Varieties for Hanging Tomatoes - Since a planter has less room for a root system than something planted in the ground, your tomato size will not be as large as the larger varieties that you can plant in the ground.
+Since a planter has less room for a root system than something planted in the ground, your tomato size will not be as large as the larger varieties that you can plant in the ground.
 Part of the success of using the hanging planter system is to make sure you use a smaller determinant variety like the Tumbling Tom or one of the other tomato plants specifically for hanging planters.
-This year I found one labeled specifically for TopsyTurvy planters.
+When shopping, look for a type labeled specifically for hanging planters.

 Do some research before purchasing your plants and check with your local grower for tips on the best varieties for your growing zone.